techlord-cool/odoo13-convention/README.md

 a full-featured <a href="https://www.odoo.com">Open Source ERP</a> when you install several Apps.

-Getting started with Odoo
+Getting started with Odoo.
 -------------------------
 For a standard installation please follow the <a href="https://www.odoo.com/documentation/master/setup/install.html">Setup instructions</a>
 from the documentation.

-To learn the software, we recommend the <a href="https://www.odoo.com/slides">Odoo eLearning</a>, or <a href="https://www.odoo.com/page/scale-up-business-game">Scale-up</a>, the <a href="https://www.odoo.com/page/scale-up-business-game">business game</a>.
+To learn the software, We recommend the <a href="https://www.odoo.com/slides">Odoo eLearning</a>, or <a href="https://www.odoo.com/page/scale-up-business-game">Scale-up</a>, the <a href="https://www.odoo.com/page/scale-up-business-game">business game</a>.
 Developers can start with <a href="https://www.odoo.com/documentation/master/tutorials.html">the developer tutorials</a>